 A patch introduced a full-fledged Last Stand gamemode, where heroes from each faction fight together against waves of hostiles.
 It's been used to surprise players with an Early-Bird Cameo, as those who managed to reach the final wave found themselves facing Bloodletters and a Chaos Lord before the release of the Chaos Rising expansion.
-A recent DLC also allowed players to choose a Tau battlesuit commander, even though the Tau aren't playable in Dawn of War II.
+DLC also allowed players to choose a Tau battlesuit commander, even though the Tau aren't playable in Dawn of War II.

 At the end of the Tyranid campaign of Retribution: